kusti8/cfc/README.md

 but it must be changed on each Pi.
 ![WiFi](https://github.com/kusti8/cfc/blob/master/wifi.png)

+7. Go to Mesh and change the identifier number to a unique number for each Pi.
+This is the number you will be given when a streetlight goes out, so it would be best to make a map corresponding number with streetlight.

-7. That's it!
+8. That's it!
 Press save and press reboot.
 Pull the Ethernet cable while it is rebooting.

-8. **For the gateway (the one that connects to the Internet), there's one extra step.
+9. **For the gateway (the one that connects to the Internet), there's one extra step.
 Go to wired and change the IP address to a free IP address for your own network.
 Ask IT for a free address.
 Then, change DHCP start to 2 and DHCP end to 254.
 This will be the only Pi wired to the Internet.**